2023 Best Value Biblical Studies Bachelor's Degree Schools in the Southeast Region

 The average tuition and fees for an out-of-state undergraduate student at Johnson University are $19,274 a year.
 Bible majors at Johnson University take out an average of $25,011 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $294, based on a 10-year repayment plan.

-JUFL undergraduate students pay an average of $18,614 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at JUFL are $18,614 a year.
 On average, Bible graduates from JUFL take out $25,011 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $294, based on a 10-year repayment plan.

 Full Biblical Studies at Johnson University Florida Report

-Appalachian Bible College ranked #6 on this year’s Best Value Biblical Studies Bachelor’s Degree Schools in the Southeast Region list.
-Located in the rural area of Mount Hope, Appalachian Bible College is a private not-for-profit school with a fairly small student population.
+Appalachian Bible College came in at #6 in this year’s edition of the Best Value Biblical Studies Bachelor’s Degree Schools in the Southeast Region ranking.
+Located in the rural area of Mount Hope, Appalachian Bible College is a private not-for-profit college with a fairly small student population.

 Out-of-state tuition fees for undergraduate students at Appalachian Bible College are $15,830 per year.